hugoponthieu/poc-linkerd/README.md

 # Linkerd Service Mesh POC

 Objective provide a dashboard that allow to monitor the service mesh.
-We want to see :
+We want to implement :

-- [x] The services
+- [x] Mesh Visualization
+- [ ] Distributed Tracing
-- [ ] The requests between services
+- [ ] mTls (Zero Trust)

 This repository contains a Proof of Concept (POC) for setting up and testing Linkerd, a popular service mesh for Kubernetes.
 The POC demonstrates how to deploy Linkerd in a Kubernetes cluster, configure it for basic service-to-service communication, and explore its features such as observability, security, and reliability.

 ## Prerequisites